What is a vet behaviourist?

 A veterinary behaviourist is a specialised veterinarian who dedicates their practice to understanding, diagnosing, and treating behavioural issues in pets, primarily dogs and cats.

 Only a vet behaviourist with extensive training in animal behaviour and who has passed an examination process set out by ANZCVS Veterinary, and is qualified to diagnose serious behavioural issues potentially rooted in medical conditions, distinguishing them significantly from other pet professionals.
+As many work in both general practice and referral behaviour practice, they can address behaviour cases with a wide knowledge of both physical and mental conditions.

 Their unique qualifications allow them to approach animal behaviour holistically, blending medical knowledge with behavioural science to improve the lives of pets and their owners.